We use the term 'person' for the person with CVI. This may be you, or someone you support and care for. It may be a child or adult.

 CVI can affect reading and writing in many different ways, including not all of the words being visible, losing words, not being able to learn to recognise letters and words, not being able to read due to visual crowding and writing difficulties because of inaccurate guidance of reach (meaning the pencil does not go where it is meant to.

-CVI is a known cause of dyslexia, but this applies only to children who have typical language skills.
+CVI is a known cause of dyslexia, but this applies only to people who have typical language skills.

-This is complicated, because if your child has delayed reading and writing skills, and delayed language skills, all due to CVI, then they do not have dyslexia.
+This is complicated, because if the person has delayed reading and writing skills, and delayed language skills, all due to CVI, then they do not have dyslexia.
 The reason is because they would be considered to have an overall learning disability, which would account for their reading and writing difficulties.

 Newsletter 18 CVI & Literacy (with links to all our other related resources).